W

 3. Mexico (along the Pacific Coast)

 In the United States, these fish mainly inhabit Alaska Bay, Washington, Oregon, and California, though northwestern Montana has limited populations.
 Within Canada, they solely inhabit the coastal province of British Columbia.
 In Mexico, they can be found in states such as Baja California.
-They largely inhabit the Fraser River in British Columbia, the Columbia River and its tributaries in Washington and Oregon, and the Sacramento-San Joaquin system in California.
+They largely inhabit the Fraser River in British Columbia, the Columbia River and its tributaries in Washington and Oregon, and the Sacramento-San Joaquin system in California, but their range extends along the Pacific coast from northern Baja California, Mexico, to the Gulf of Alaska.

-Though they spend much of their time in marine environments, white sturgeon swim through estuaries where the river meets the sea in order to move upriver.
-They do this in early spring to spawn.
+Though some individuals may enter marine environments, most white sturgeon spend the majority of their lives in freshwater or estuarine habitats, moving through estuaries to access upriver spawning grounds.
 However, some populations are landlocked, such as those in the Columbia River in Montana and Lake Shasta in California.
 Scientists have found members of this species living at depths of up to 400 feet.

-The number of white sturgeon has declined since 2004 when the IUCN listed them as Least Concern.
+The number of white sturgeon has declined since 2004, when the IUCN listed them as Least Concern.
 In 2020, they changed their status to Vulnerable.
 The WWF lists sturgeon in general as the “most endangered species group on earth.”
-See a list of endangered animals here.

 White sturgeon